Create a Link Building Plan That Will Work in 2019. And 2020. AND 2021

-I can confidently say, after 10 years of helping brands of all sizes: If you’re doing the right things, you should be excited for the next Google update.
+I can confidently say, after 10 years of helping brands of all sizes: If you’re doing the right things and working with the best SEO consultant in your city, you should be excited for the next Google update.
 If you’re using outdated, or shortcut-driven things, you should be terrified of the next update.

 If you’re doing the right things, the next Google update will probably reward you and boost your rankings.
 But if you’re doing shady things, the update may pull the rug out from any SEO footing you’ve gained so far.

 The Google Algorithm Has Never Made More Sense Than it Does Today

 This is honestly the most excited I’ve ever been to work in SEO, because the algorithm makes the most sense it ever has.
 By that I mean it’s rewarding the things it should reward.
 It’s based on real marketing and real content.

 In 2019, there’s an analytical approach to how to write an effective piece of content.
 And when it comes to link building, you’re trying to create value.
 You’re not trying to manipulate things to promote a page that’s not really good.

 Simply put, over the last 2-3 years, Google’s algorithm has taken big steps towards rewarding the workers and the planners, while punishing cheaters and the shortcut-takers.
 And this trend will continue.